The Largesse of the Sea Maiden (short story): Critical assessment

 "The Largesse of the Sea Maiden" opens Johnson's volume of short fiction of the same name, and as such, it sets the tone for the stories that follow.

 Critic Gavin Corbett emphasizes the significance of Johnson's placement of "The Largesse of the Sea Maiden" in the volume: "This is the first story in the book and, thematically, the keynote."
 Social commentator Sandy English considers "Largesse of the Sea Maiden" as "the most effective piece in the collection" and notes that the "self-indulgent free-for-all" that characterized Johnson's short stories in the collection Jesus' Son (1992), are largely absent here.

 J. Robert Lennon also recognizes the change in outlook that "The Largesse of the Sea Maiden" signals:

-Critic Kevin Zambrano issues this caveat: "If a Jesus' Son fan picks up [the collection] The Largesse of the Sea Maiden looking for more of the same, "The Largess of the Sea Maiden" will thwart that expectation, both in its cobbled form and morose content."
+Critic Kevin Zambrano issues this caveat: "If a Jesus’ Son fan picks up The Largesse of the Sea Maiden looking for more of the same, [the title story] will thwart that expectation, both in its cobbled form and morose content."